 University of Utah

-This highly competitive program will give you a strong foundation in entrepreneurship, with courses including Business Discovery and Creation and Leading the Entrepreneurial Firm.
+This highly competitive entrepreneurial studies program will give you a strong foundation in entrepreneurship, with courses including Business Discovery and Creation and Leading the Entrepreneurial Firm.
 You’ll also learn how to position and market your ideas, with courses in Entrepreneurial Marketing and Entrepreneurial Analytics.

 Tuition at the University of Utah is charged on a per-credit hour basis, with some variation depending on the number of hours taken.
 For a breakdown of freshman and sophomore tuition fees, click here for state residents or here for out-of-state applicants.
 Fee breakdowns are also available.